laxmanclo/Weather-App/README.md

-# Weather-App
+Weather-App
-#this is a weather app made using tkinter. it can also tell other things which like AQI and all, which we are still working on.
+This is a basic weather app made using tkinter.
+It has 5-day forecasts as well as current UV Index and AQI readings.
+It also has a graph of the 5-day forecast and dynamically changing backgrounds for different weather conditions.